OtherDevOpsGene/privileged/README.md

 # privileged

-An exmaple of doing a bad thing to an unsecured container.
+An example of doing a bad thing to an unsecured container.

 ## Bad thing